BobtheKebab/Project1/README.md

 # Project1

 AKSH
-by JonAlf Dyrland-Weaver and Neeraj Bhatia
+by Ahbab Ashraf and Kristin Lin

 Features:
 	Forks and executes commands!